One of the protagonists of Super Robot Wars Judgment

 - Parental Abandonment: Neither of his parents are alive.

-- Powers as Programs: The element "Cytron" gradually feeds Touya his father's memories and piloting skills, but also the lore of Knight in Shining Armor.
+- Powers as Programs: The "Cytron" in his mecha gradually feeds Touya his father's memories and piloting skills, but also the lore of a Knight in Shining Armor.

 The other protagonist of Judgment